Bangladesh’s outlook remains bright despite global uncertainty

 Gerard Haughey, country head of wholesale banking of HSBC Bangladesh, said in the face of ever-evolving macroeconomic and geopolitical landscapes, staying abreast of market dynamics is imperative.

-Rubana Huq, managing director of Mohammadi Group, and Zaved Akhtar, chairman and managing director of Unilever Bangladesh, also spoke at the event, according to the press release.
+Among others, Rubana Huq, managing director of Mohammadi Group, and Zaved Akhtar, chairman and managing director of Unilever Bangladesh, also spoke at the event.

 Comments